Overview of module package AD 2000 / Section S

 S35 – Vessels with ring support

-the ring for all relevant load cases.
+for all relevant load cases.

-connection of vessel and ring is carried out.
+strength verification of the weld joints for the connection of vessel and ring is carried out.

 The following calculations can be carried out with the program: